julienlabat/colormaker/README.md

 ColorMaker is first designed to work effortlessly with [p5.js](https://p5js.org/) but can be used in any JavaScript project that requires versatile color palette generation.

-It generates random colors along LCH color space according to several **presets** (hues harmony, tones table, deviation ranges …).
+It generates random colors within LCH color space according to several **presets** (hues harmony, tones table, deviation ranges …).
 Default presets are fine tuned to produce a wide variety of palettes, but the power of this tool resides in the ability to **customize** these presets.

 ## How it works